tofaramususa/crew-ai/00. Basic Agents/notes.md

 Tools -- search the internet, scrap a website, connect to a database, call an api, send notifications Tools are a cornerstone

+Task Customisation Options:
+- Clear description of task
+- Set a clear and concise expectation
+- Set context
+- Set a callback
+- Override Agent tools with specific task tools
+- Force human input before end of task
+- Execute asynchronously
+- Output as PyDantic
+- Output as JSON
+- Output as File
+- Run in parallel

+- We organise the tasks and not the agents.
+For example, tasks can run in parallel and in